milahu/hate-maintainers/README.md

 lets say they are exactly half of all humans.
 so, if you have a village of 144 people, then 72 people are conservative.

+if you say "they are too many", then you probably mean [overpopulation](https://www.youtube.com/watch?v=WC5z4LV7dCY#title=A%20Perfect%20Circle%20-%20Let's%20Have%20A%20War) which can only be solved by [rapid depopulation](https://www.youtube.com/watch?v=HGG0Nq3BwqQ#title=Delete%20The%20Garbage.%20World%20Cure.%20RD9%20Virus.%20The%20Brothers%20Grimsby%202016) (aka "mass murder")

 ## he who must not be named

 https://en.wikipedia.org/wiki/Lord_Voldemort